 Lads set for international action

-We wish all our lads the best of luck for their respective matches.
+We would like to wish all our lads involved in international matches this week the very best of luck.